lindamauron/TP-IV/README.txt

 		  The Jastrow partition function is only correct for N_spins <= 3
 - Angles_canceled : project about continuous space of angles : won't continue
 - VMC : Codes for quantum MCMC (Semester 1)
+- Graphes_and_Data : graphics and data of the converged solutions for the Ising HST